klesun-productions/klesun-productions.github.io/htbin/README.md

 ```bash
 sudo python3.5 -m http.server --cgi 80
 ```
 But cgi lib requests often hang requiring to restart server manually.
-Apache does not have usch problem, but it is harder to setup.
+Apache does not have such problem, but it is harder to setup.
 Here are the steps:
 - Install apache
 ```bash
 sudo apt-get install apache2